Fang Binxing

 Fang Binxing is a former Principal of Beijing University of Posts and Telecommunications.
-He is also known for his substantial contribution to China's Internet censorship infrastructure, and has been dubbed "Father of China's Great Fire Wall".
+He is also known for his substantial contribution to China's Internet censorship infrastructure, and has been dubbed "Father of China's Great Firewall".
+Fang is also known for his role in Russia's Internet censorship due to his relationship with Igor Shchyogolev, former Russian communications minister and Russian President Putin's deputy on Internet issues.

 Biography

 Fang was born on 17 July 1960 in Harbin, Heilongjiang province.
-Fang went to university at Harbin Institute of Technology, where he earned a PhD in computer science and became a lecturer.
-He began working at the National Computer Network Emergency Response Technical Team / Coordination Center of China in 1999 as deputy chief engineer; from 2000 he was chief engineer and director.
-It was in this position that he oversaw the development of the filtering and blocking technology that has become known as the Great Firewall, and thus, he has been dubbed "Father of China's Great Fire Wall".
+Fang went to university at The Harbin Institute of Technology, where he earned a PhD in computer science and became a lecturer.
+He began working at the National Computer Network Emergency Response Technical Team/Coordination Center of China in 1999 as deputy chief engineer; from 2000 he was chief engineer and director.
+It was in this position that he oversaw the development of the filtering and blocking technology that has become known as the Great Firewall, and thus, he has been dubbed "Father of China's Great Firewall".

 Fang has defended the Great Firewall in the media, stating that it is a "natural reaction to something newborn and unknown" and that web censoring is a "common phenomenon around the world".
 Appearing on China Central Television in March 2010, Fang accused Google of conducting censorship such as Chilling Effects.

 Fang has helped create a major electronic surveillance operation in Chongqing for party secretary Bo Xilai.
 The system involved wiretaps, eavesdropping, and monitoring of internet communications.

+Fang also helped establish the School of Cyber Science and Technology of Harbin Institute of Technology in June 2019, which focusing on information content security, network infrastructure security, integrated security in space, air and earth, and international governance of cyberspace.